ramonarj/PVLI---Arkanoid/README.md

 - Light blue: triple the ball (C).
 - Gray: gain an extra life (C).
 - Pink: access the next level.
-- Naranja: decelerate the ball (C).
+- Orange: decelerate the ball (C).

 **Brick variations:** they add a different amount of score
 - White: 50